What is Model Builder and how does it work?

 Classification is used to categorize data into categories.

-Regression is used to predict numbers.
+Value prediction, which falls under the regression task, is used to predict numbers.

 Image classification is used to identify images of different categories.
 For example, different types of terrain or animals or manufacturing defects.